How to stop repossession of your house

+If you’re struggling to keep up with your mortgage repayments and are faced with the prospect of losing your home, it’s likely to be a very worrying time.
 Nobody wants to have their home repossessed, but it may still be possible to stop repossession if you act quickly.
-If you’re struggling to keep up with your mortgage repayments and are faced with the prospect of losing your home, it’s likely to be a very worrying time.
 This simple guide explains how to stop repossession, no matter what stage of the process you’re at.

 In this guide